PNB: Nirav Modi indirectly blocking fraud case through firm says ED

 The ED said in its affidavit that Modi's request was "not maintainable" as it was "premature" and "misconceived".

-The ED said "grave miscarriage of justice" will be caused to its probe if Firestar Diamond's plea for stay of further proceedings is granted.
+The ED said "grave miscarriage of justice" will be caused to its probe if Firestar Diamond's plea for the stay of further proceedings is granted.
 "The entire purpose of the application is apparently to hinder the investigation," the ED further said.

 "Nirav Modi is the director of the petitioner company since incorporation and is signatory to the memorandum and articles of the petitioner.
 He has not joined investigation pursuant to summons issued by the ED or even by the CBI.
 His communication has expressed that he does not intend to join investigation," the ED said.